Two-point convergence of the stochastic six-vertex model to the Airy process: Introduction and main results

 where $A(\cdot)$ is the Airy process from (\ref{FiniteDimAiry}) and $\tau_1 = \frac{s_1a^{1/3}}{2(1-a)^{2/3}}$, $\tau_2 = \frac{s_2a^{1/3}}{2(1-a)^{2/3}}$. \end{theorem} \begin{remark} The condition $b_1 < b_2$ is necessary to obtain the Airy process limit and if $b_1 \geq b_2$ a different asymptotic behavior is expected, cf. \cite{BCG14}.
 In the coordinates $(b_1, b_2)$, the range $0 < b_1 < b_2 < 1$ defines an open right triangle in $\mathbb{R}^2$ with vertices at $(0,0)$, $(0,1)$ and $(1,1)$.
 In simple words, Theorem \ref{thmMain} states that if $(b_1, b_2)$ is close to the point $(0,1)$ then the height function of the stochastic six-vertex model evaluated at two points near the $x = y$ line, properly shifted and scaled, converges jointly to the two-point distribution of the Airy process.
 The assumption that $(b_1, b_2)$ is sufficiently close to $(0,1)$ is technical, and we believe that the theorem should hold even if we remove it.
 We discuss this parameter limitation later in Remarks \ref{RemS2} and \ref{RemarkRest}.
 The proof of the Theorem \ref{thmMain} can be found in Section \ref{Section2.2}.

 We choose to evaluate the height function at $n_i +1$ in the definition of $\tilde{X}_M,\tilde{Y}_M$ (and not $n_i$) in order to obtain slightly simpler formulas later in the text.
-Since $|h(n_i+1) - h(n_i)| \leq 1$ we see that shifting the argument of $h$ by finite quantities does not affect the limit because of the $M^{1/3}$ scaling. \end{remark}
+Since $|h(n_i+1) - h(n_i)| \leq 1$ we see that shifting the argument of $h$ by finite quantities does not affect the limit because of the $M^{1/3}$ scaling. \end{remark} \begin{remark} It is worth pointing out that removing the restriction on $a$ and $t$ is important for future applications.
+Specifically, there is a limit transition that takes the stochastic six-vertex model to the KPZ equation, we discuss this further in Section \ref{Section9}, and this limit involves sending $t \rightarrow 1-$.
+If one wants to extend the methods of this paper to the KPZ equation being able to handle any $t\in(0,1)$ in the discrete setting is a natural first step to overcome. \end{remark}